 |❌ Only heats Nanobebe bottles|

 Additionally, Lauren found this bottle warmer particularly easy to clean.
 “There are no nooks and crannies or tricky electrical cables to clean around,” she says.
-“On the downside, however, the simple design makes it quite slow to heat the milk.”
+“However, on the downside, the simple design makes it quite slow to heat the milk.”

-If you only use Nanobebe bottles and aren’t usually in a hurry to warm one, this bottle warming bowl might suit you.
+To clarify, this bottle warming bowl will suit you if you only use Nanobebe bottles and aren’t often in a hurry to warm one.

 8. Miniland Portable Bottle Warmer

 A portable bottle warmer for use in the car

 Star rating: ⭐⭐⭐⭐ | Dimensions: 23.8 x 10.5 x 10.5 cm| Weighs: 290g